MobilityData/GTFS_Realtime_Best-Practices/README.md

 # GTFSRT-Best-Practices

-Best Practices for Structuring GTFS Realtime Data
+Best Practices for Structuring GTFS Realtime Data.
+The main document can be found in the [index.md file](./index.md).

 # Editing GTFSRT Best Practices

-The Best Practices data are written in Markdown and is organized by Message and by use case.
+This document is written in Markdown and is organized by Message and by use case.

 * `field_name`: The name of the GTFSRT field being described
 * `recommendations`: An array of the recommendations provided for each field_name

+The parts that constructed the [index.md file](./index.md) can be found in the `en/` directory.
+To reconstruct the [index.md file](./index.md) from these part, run `./en/combine.sh` from the main directory.

 # License